Published July 2017

 I didn’t invent any of the services I work on.

 We don’t need to invent.
 We need to know how to innovate.
 Make something better.

-Every day to day frustration can become a business opportunity.
-The internet allows for low capital start ups.
-Quick returns and immediate direct access to clients.
+Every day-to-day frustration can become a business opportunity.
+The Internet allows for low capital start-ups as well as quick returns and immediate, direct access to clients.

-The cost to set up a small web e-comm business and run it for an entire year, is in most cases a similar price as one month’s rent and the deposit needed for a store inside a shopping mall.
+The cost to set-up and run a small e-commerce business for an entire year is, in most cases, a similar price as one month’s rent and deposit for a store in a shopping mall.

 A web company can also allow for passive income as well as recurring income opportunities.

 Free Wi-Fi zones are being rolled out across our country.
 You could, if you had to, start a company at a bus-stop or bench at a shopping centre with little more than a cell phone.

 We still have no restrictions to information in South Africa.
 So we have access to all platforms.